PowerDNS/pdns/pdns/recursordist/docs/http-api/zone.rst

 Zone
 ----

-A Zone object represents an forward or authoritative DNS Zone.
+A Zone object represents a forward or authoritative DNS Zone.

 A Resource Record Set (below as "RRset") are all records for a given name and type.